aerospike/aerospike-vector-search-examples/README.md

 waitress-serve --host 127.0.0.1 --port 8080 --threads 32 prism:ap
 ```
 You will see a progress bar as new images are read and indexed using the clip model.

-## 5. Perform an image search
 Depending on the size of your dataset, it will take anywhere from a few minutes, to
 a few hours to index your images.

-Once it started open up
+## 5. Perform an image search
+The demo application provides semantic search for a set of images
+by indexing them using the [CLIP](https://huggingface.co/sentence-transformers/clip-ViT-B-32-multilingual-v1)
+model created by OpenAI.
+This model generates vectors with semantic meaning
+from each image and stores it as a vector embedding in Aerospike.
+When a user
+performs a query a vector embedding for the provided text is generated and
+Proximus performs Approximate Nearest Neighbor(ANN) search to find relevant results.

+Navigate to http://localhost:8080/search to perform a search.

 # Limitations
 The sandbox environment is limited to a single index.
 If you need to create a different